bnabriss/jquery-form-validation/README.md

 | url | `url` | The field under validation must be a valid URL |

 #### Custom errors
-you can bind the `Validator` object with your custom check function.
+You can bind the `Validator` object with your custom validator function.
 ```javascript
 Validator.prototype.valid_user_name = function (customLength) {
     if (this.val && customLength /*...*/){